Visit Sagrada Familia

 Over 4 Million People!

-That’s how many are estimated to have visited the inside of the Sagrada Familia last year.
+That’s how many are estimated to have visited the inside of the Sagrada Familia in 2017.
 Also, another 7 million just stood outside to look at it!

 Top Tips when you Visit Sagrada Familia